 Villages in Wellington City

-Why choose a retirement village in Wellington?
+Why choose a Retirement Village in Wellington City?

 Wellington, the vibrant capital of Aotearoa New Zealand, offers an array of enticing retirement options, blending urban sophistication with natural beauty.
 Nestled within the city's suburbs are established retirement villages, providing easy access to Wellington's diverse cultural offerings.
 Enjoy the city's renowned cafés, restaurants, museums, galleries, and theatres, or indulge in high street shopping.
 For a touch of nature, take a stroll through the botanical gardens or enjoy a picnic on Parliament's grounds, right after a scenic ride on the iconic cable car.